soulmachines/sm-web-component/rebuild/README.md

 ### Local development

 - `npm run start` to run the dev server with live reload
-- `npm run preview` to start a server and serve the snippet code
+- `npm run serve-snippet` to start a server and serve the snippet code
 - `npm run storybook` to start storybook
 - `npm run build` to compile the scripts and build the snippet
 - `npm run build-snippet` to compile snippet script
+- `npm run copy-cypress-pages` to copy cypress test pages into dist folder

 ### Linting